-A will is a useful document for your beneficiaries when you die, but an estate plan covers a great deal more than a will can encompass.
-A properly constructed estate plan can protect your interests while you are still alive, if you happen to be in a situation where you cannot advocate for yourself.
-You can also structure your estate plan to protect and support vulnerable family members after your death, when you are no longer available to speak up on their behalf.
+A Will is a useful document for your beneficiaries when you die, but an estate plan covers a great deal more than a will can encompass.
+A properly constructed estate plan can protect your interests while you are still alive if you happen to be in a situation where you cannot advocate for yourself.
+You can also structure your estate plan to protect and support vulnerable family members after your death when you are no longer available to speak up on their behalf.

-If you die without a valid will in place, you die intestate, which in turn can create complications and tension for your family that are best avoided.
+If you die without a valid Will in place, you die intestate, which in turn can create complications and tension for your family that are best avoided.
 While the laws around this are intended to be as fair and equitable as possible, it is unlikely to reflect your true wishes and concerns.
 You also lose the opportunity to decide who oversees administering and making final decisions about your estate.

-Step children, vulnerable family members, volatile family members – you want your legacy to protect all of them, on your terms.
+Stepchildren, vulnerable family members, volatile family members – you want your legacy to protect all of them on your terms.
 This might mean leaving a lump sum to one child, who you trust to invest the money wisely in the future, and an annuity to another child who is irresponsible with money.

-This is a discretionary trust set up to hold a family’s assets for the benefit of current and future generations, and it is particularly useful when you have a family business.
-The purpose of the trust is to protect the assets as a whole, which can be beneficial when you consider the individual needs and weaknesses of your beneficiaries.
-For example, if one of your beneficiaries is irresponsible with money, the family trust will provide a small regular income but any individual bankruptcy or insolvency will not impact on the family trust assets as a whole.
+This is a discretionary trust set up to hold a family’s assets to benefit current and future generations.
+It is beneficial when you have a family business.
+The purpose of the trust is to protect the assets as a whole, which can be beneficial when you consider your beneficiaries’ individual needs and weaknesses.
+For example, if one of your beneficiaries is irresponsible with money, the family trust will provide a small regular income, but any individual bankruptcy or insolvency will not impact the family trust assets as a whole.

-When you are writing out your will, don’t forget to include everything of value – this covers property, investments, jewellery, artworks, collectibles, family heirlooms, items of sentimental value.
+When you are writing out your Will, don’t forget to include everything of value – this covers property, investments, jewellery, artworks, collectibles, family heirlooms, items of sentimental value.
 Keep your instructions specific.
 You should aim to make the distribution of your assets as straightforward and amicable as possible.
 If you forget to include a valuable piece of real estate or a diamond necklace, your family will argue over who has the rights to that particular asset.

 Include an Advanced Health Directive